-The ANT and DIV SMA female connectors are designed for connecting the main and diversity cellular antennas to the router.
-If required, connect a GNSS antenna to the GNSS SMA female connector.
-Additionally, RP-SMA female connectors labeled WIFI are provided for connecting WiFi antennas on models that support WiFi.
+SMA female connectors (ANT0, ANT1, ANT2, and ANT3) are designated for connecting cellular antennas to the router.
+Refer to Table 19 for detailed module antenna mapping.
+The GNSS antenna's SMA female connectors are shared with the cellular connectors, allowing connection to ANT3 for the L1 band and to ANT1 for the L5 band.
+Additionally, RP-SMA female connectors labeled WIF1 are provided for connecting WiFi antennas on models that support WiFi.